dovstone/dataJs/README.md

 ## Binding Single event

 Notice the following symbols: `=`, `{`, `:` and `}`.
-In one word, think of this syntax like your are declaring a classic variable object that contains a function.
+In one word, think of this syntax like your are declaring a classic constant object that contains a function.
 Such as this following code that we would do:

     <script>
       $(function(){
-            var front = {
+            const front = {
                 helloWorld: function(){
                   // your code goes here...
                 }